LayerManager/layman/README.md

 Configure Layman using [environment settings](doc/env-settings.md).
 Demo configuration is a good starting point to setup Layman for production, however it needs to be adjusted carefully.

 Last, start layman and necessary services:
-- thumbnail image generator (Timgen) using npm (see startup command of `timgen` docker-compose service)
+- thumbnail image generator (Timgen) using npm (see startup command of `timgen` docker compose service)
-- Layman client using npm (see startup command of `layman_client` docker-compose service)
+- Layman client using npm (see startup command of `layman_client` docker compose service)
-- Layman using your deployment server (see startup command of `layman` docker-compose service)
+- Layman using your deployment server (see startup command of `layman` docker compose service)
-- Layman celery worker using python (see startup command of `celery_worker` docker-compose service)
+- Layman celery worker using python (see startup command of `celery_worker` docker compose service)

 ## Run in development
 Suitable for **development only**.